 Mammals (including people) that suffer long-term disruptions to the circadian rhythm can have serious behavioral changes.
 They have worsened memory and cognitive function, scoring lower on tests of performance.
 They also often deal with changes in personality such as an increase in impulsive behavior and emotional control.

 Going without sleep over a long time does not just destroy your mood, but your health as well.
-Several studies have found that people who work nights or otherwise have challenges that keep them from maintaining a steady circadian rhythm have higher risk of chronic disease.
+Several studies have found that people who work nights or otherwise have challenges that keep them from maintaining a steady circadian rhythm have a higher risk of chronic disease.
 These diseases include some of the biggest killers of our times, including heart disease and type 2 diabetes.
 People with dysregulated circadian rhythms also are more prone to infections and more likely to develop deadly complications such as sepsis.

 Much of the link between circadian disruption and disease appears to be due to the dual role of circadian proteins such as CLOCK and BMAL1 in our bodies.
 Produced in every cell of the body, these proteins are crucial to the circadian rhythm and also have a role in cell repair.
 However, a newly discovered protein may play a larger role, acting as the missing link between our sleep-wake cycles and our risk of disease.